 Developed in 1965 and released in 1966 (just before the exit of Leo Fender, the namesake of Fender guitars, from the company), many believe the Fender Mustang Bass to be one of the best bass guitars on the market.
 Customers often cite the Mustang's ability to produce big bottom tones from a relatively light body as one of its main advantages.

 While the original 1960s models can easily be found on auction sites such as eBay (for upwards of $1,000 depending on the specific model), Fender has also begun putting out "reissue" versions, such as the Mustang Classic and the Pawn Shop Mustang.
 The latter features a humbucker pickup that adds fuller, warmer, even growling tones.
 The Mustang Classic generally retails for around $750, while the Pawn Shop Mustang will cost about $25 more.

 The Gibson SG Bass is a redesign of the classic Gibson EB0.
 Similar to the Mustang, many musicians praise the SG's deep tone and versatility but also give it high marks for its comfortable action.
 Another distinguishing factor of the SG is its longer sustain, or resonance.

-The reissues of the vintage SG bass are readily available at retail outlets such as Guitar Center.
+The reissues of the vintage SG bass are readily available at retail outlets such as Sweetwater.
 The SG Standard Bass retails for around $1,400 and the new Gibson SG Special Bass retails right at $700.

 3. Ibanez Mikro